t4d-classes/bootcamp_06212021/demo-app/exercises/exercise-16.md

 2. Each history entry should display the operation performed, and the value typed in the input box when the operation performed.

-3. When the clean button is clicked, clear the history as well.
+3. When the clear button is clicked, clear the history as well.

 4. Ensure it works!